snmln/veda-mdx-editor/docs/STYLING.md

     import '@developmentseed/veda-ui/lib/main.css';
     ```

-## Using USWDS utility classes
+## Further customizing styles with USWDS

 In addition to customizing the theme, you can use USWDS utility classes directly in your components for quick and consistent styling.
-Below are some examples of commonly used utility classes:
+Below is an example of using USWDS utility classes:

 ### Example: Adding Margins and Padding